HattonLe/XessCorp-Linux-XSTOOLs/README.md

 I have only proven the port for the XSA-3000 board using the Parallel port interface.
 You need to run the tooling as root in order to access the Parallel Port hardware.

 Work to do would be to finish the source code port for USB interfacing and for the other board types.

+I have finally discovered how to get Ubuntu 22.04 desktop to run applications as root.
+I have included the desktop files in folder "UbuntuDesktop".
+Copy them to your desktop.
+Then if required edit the paths in them and the user name argument to gxsload\gxstest\gxsport.
+Then mark each desktop shortcut to allow launching.
+IMPORTANT - use the following command to put each of those desktop shortcuts into group root otherwise the launcher won't work properly!

+sudo chgrp root GXS*

+The XessData folder should be copied into your ~/Documents area.
+This folder holds the Xess parameter files and in addition will be the location of any data files uploaded from the FPGA board.

 Enjoy.